giuliodondi/kOS-ShuttleEntrySim/README.md

 ## Setting up the Space Shuttle in the VAB

-### IF you use my fork of Space Shuttle System, beware that I will soon implement aerodynamic modifications for extra crossrange.
-This section will soon change.
+### IF you use my fork of Space Shuttle System the control surfaces will come already configured.

 **IMPORTANT**
 These scripts are not magic and rely on the Shuttle being easy to control.
 I can give you hints on what to look out for but ultimately it will be